MRX8024/Voron_mods/Mantis/README.md

 + Duct for 9mm belts, slightly longer
 + Supported by Sherpa, Lgx lite, Orbiter
 + Support regular carriage, you don't need to print a new carriage, unless you want upgrade to 9mm belts
++ Difference between 6\9mm ducts is that the 5015 are slightly raised, so that they do not catch on the idlers
 ____

 ## Pay attention to the fastening of the 5015 fan to the duct